Silver Q loves doing research about anything she finds interesting. She hates talking in the third person.

-Breakup's are horrible.
-No one wants to go through them but eventually we all do (kudos if you haven't).
+Breakups are horrible.
+No one wants to go through them, but eventually nearly all of us will have the experience at least once, if not multiple times.
 The worst thing about breaking up is figuring out what to do with yourself once the other person has left, and that's no easy task.
 Suddenly your house is too big, your heart is too small, and your wounds won't stop bleeding.
 So what can you do when you feel like your world is falling apart without your snookie-woogums?

-Breakups are the perfect excuse for self destructive behaviors such as isolation, overeating, depression and rage.
+Breakups are the perfect excuse for self-destructive behaviors such as isolation, overeating, depression and rage.
 These are very natural responses to losing someone you love.
-What's not natural is to keep these behavior going forever.
+What's not natural is to keep these behaviors going forever.
 The first thing you should do after a breakup is set a deadline to indulge in all these behaviors.
 For example, you could say:

 For a week I will do whatever I please.
-If I want to eat Cherry Garcia, I will.
+If I want to eat Ben & Jerry's Cherry Garcia, I will.
 If I want to kick my furniture, I will.
 If I wanna cry for endless hours, I will.
 But after that week, I will be a new, stronger person.

 There's nothing wrong with crying.
 It's healthy.
-Sometimes, right after a breakup we want to pretend that nothings hurts us because we believe that if we ignore the pain it will go away.
+Sometimes, right after a breakup we want to pretend that nothing hurts us because we believe that if we ignore the pain it will go away.
 That rarely happens.
 Rather, pain seems to be cumulative.
 It doesn't go away if you don't release it.
 It only gets stored for future explosions.
-The best way to relieve your pain - emotional or physical - is by turning on the water works.
+The best way to relieve your pain—emotional or physical—is by turning on the waterworks.

 Crying relieves tension, sadness and allows the person to get a better sense of who s/he is.
 It allows you to see yourself in a human light, to sympathize with others and to develop more honest relationships.